Why USA attracts more Chinese tourists than Australia?

 What Australia could improve to attract more Chinese tourists:

-The survey conducted by Tourism Research Australia found that satisfaction levels of the Chinese tourists visiting Australia were the lowest for shopping (51%) and for value for money (at 57%).
+The survey conducted by Tourism Research Australia found that the satisfaction levels of the Chinese tourists visiting Australia were the lowest for shopping (51%) and for value for money (at 57%).
 16% of the Chinese tourists surveyed even said they were dissatisfied with shopping while 12% were dissatisfied with the value for money.

-Since 90% of the 634 million Internet users in China are using social networks, the country should take advantage of Chinese’s love for these platforms.
+Since 90% of the 634 million Internet users in China are using social networks, the country should take advantage of the Chinese’s love for these platforms.